 Students who are required to withdraw from the Faculty at the end of Fall/Winter cannot register for the following Spring/Summer.
 Students who register for the Summer Term of Spring/Summer prior to the requirement to withdraw will have their registration cancelled without penalty.
-Those students who have already registered in Spring Term of Spring/Summer prior to receiving notification of the requirement to withdraw will be permitted to continue until the end of Spring Term, or may choose to withdraw from those Spring/Summer courses.
+Those students who have already registered in Spring Term of Spring/Summer prior to receiving notification of the requirement to withdraw will be permitted to continue until the end of Spring Term, or may choose to withdraw from those Spring/Summer courses

 - (3) Fresh Start Program: Year 1 and 2 students who have achieved a FGPA between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
 Students must be recommended by the Faculty for participation in the Fresh Start program.
-Further information can be found in §§14.5, 23.6.2 and 190.5 - (4) Readmission after a Requirement to Withdraw: Refer to §15.2.11 for information on the regulations pertaining to readmission to the Faculty of Arts after a requirement to withdraw.
+Further information can be found in §§14.5, 23.6.2 and 200.5 - (4) Readmission after a Requirement to Withdraw: Refer to §15.2.11 for information on the regulations pertaining to readmission to the Faculty of Arts after a requirement to withdraw.

-A student who has been required to withdraw from the Faculty but is subsequently allowed to continue in the Faculty, due to either the successful completion of postsecondary courses at another institution (described in §15.2.11), or successful appeal of their academic standing described in §44.7, will have the FGPA calculated from the Fall/Winter or Spring/Summer in which readmission of continuation is first granted, not the date of first admission to the Faculty.
+A student who has been required to withdraw from the Faculty but is subsequently allowed to continue in the Faculty, due to either the successful completion of postsecondary courses at another institution (described in \$15.2.11), or successful appeal of their academic standing described in \$44.7, will have the FGPA calculated from the Fall/Winter or Spring/Summer in which readmission of continuation is first granted, not the date of first admission to the Faculty.
 Such a restart of the FGPA is permitted only once for any student.
 Thereafter, such students must maintain a FGPA of 2.0 or again be required to withdraw.
 Continuation on marginal standing below 2.0 is not permitted in such cases.
 All students who have previously been required to withdraw from the Faculty of Arts are not permitted any subsequent marginal performance.

-(5) Extension to the Graduating Year.
-Students who have successfully completed at least ★120 but who do not meet program requirements for graduation, and who are otherwise eligible to continue in their program of study, may continue to register until graduation requirements are met.
+- (5) Extension to the Graduating Year: Students who have successfully completed at least ★120 but who do not meet program requirements for graduation, and who are otherwise eligible to continue in their program of study, may continue to register until graduation requirements are met.
 Students who have successfully completed at least ★120 but who have Unsatisfactory standing (i.e. Required to Withdraw), may appeal to be allowed to complete one further Fall/Winter of study in order to meet graduation requirements.
-If graduation requirements are not met within that Fall/Winter, such students must withdraw and will not be readmitted.
+If graduation requirements are not met within that Fall/Winter, such students must withdraw and will not be readmitted. - (6) First-Class Standing: First-class standing is awarded to any student, regardless of program, who obtains a GPA of at least 3.5 while enrolled in a full, normal academic load (minimum ★30) during the Fall/Winter terms.
+This is also referred to as the Dean's Honors List.